bhavani-mahalakshmi/sous-recipe-calculator/README.md

 With this structure, we can easily calculate the total cost of a recipe by multiplying the weight of each ingredient by its purchase price and summing the results.
 This structure also ensures that we can easily add, delete, or modify recipes and ingredients without impacting the integrity of the data.

 It's possible to include the cost columns in the Ingredients table.
-However, if we add the purchase_price and quantity columns to the Ingredients table, it would violate the principles of database normalization.
+However, if we add the purchase_price and purchase_quantity columns to the Ingredients table, it would violate the principles of database normalization.

-The application is deployed and run on an ec2 instance.
-It is made accessible via the internet.

 Expected Behavior:

-The weight, purchase amount and purchase price columns will either not allowing alphabets(except e as e is used to represent exponential numbers) to be entered or net let the users submit the recipe.
+The weight, purchase amount and purchase price columns will either not allowing alphabets(except e as e is used to represent exponential numbers) to be entered or not let the users submit the recipe.
 Incase, users are able to enter alphabets in one of these columns, the Done button does not show up on the Ingredients side and the calculate button does not get enabled on the Cost side

 The page does not let users save the recipe without the users giving it a name